GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/technical/backend/ADRs/stree.md

 ### Codegen from schedule tree

 While it is theoretically possible to generate code directly from Schedule Trees, we would loose the possibility to run (existing) optimization passes after loop transformations and map fusion, which could unlock things like vectorization.
 In addition, current AI research is based on the SDFG representation.

-## References

-If it helps, add references e.g. to issues and/or other planning documents.